greg162/quizzical-site/README.md

  ## Bugs

-  * Success box not disappearing after a few seconds.
   * Quit button removes the GAME ID.
   * Create unit tests to ensure that users disconnecting then rejoining does not crash the server.